JonathanCen/Parallelize-k-Nearest-Neighbors-Search/README.md

 # Parallelize k-Nearest Neighbors Search 🔍

 Parallelize k-Nearest Neighbors Search is a program that constructs a [k-Dimensional tree](https://en.wikipedia.org/wiki/K-d_tree) and performs the [k-Nearest Neighbors algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) in parallel from training and query files.
 Designed a [thread-safe queue](https://www.educba.com/c-thread-safe-queue/) and [thread-pool](https://en.wikipedia.org/wiki/Thread_pool) to replicate a model similar to that of the producer-consumer design pattern to allow the program to concurrently building and querying the k-d tree.
 This repository also provides python script files that can generate training and query files for you to test the program on.
+This project was inspired by university course CS 447: High Performance Computing.

 ## Getting Started